kccup/CC-Site/README.md

 ### Tools and Resources
 Here are some tools to help you on your journey

-* [Github Student Pack](https://education.github.com/pack) --> Student pack has Github Copilot for FREE!
+* [Github Student Pack](https://education.github.com/pack) --> IF you're a college student, Github's student pack has Github Copilot for FREE!
 Just sign up with your my.stlcc.edu account and have your student ID ready to submit.

 ## License